-Passwords and Security Measures: The District may allow employees to use passwords or other security measures on its office equipment in order to channel communications to the proper persons.
-Unless authorized by Human Resources pursuant to District business, e∈mployees are expected to honor passwords and other security measures, and are not to access information unless it was intended for them.
-Moreover, management must be kept informed of all passwords and other security measures, as the District retains the right to override passwords and other security such measures in order to assure full access to all office equipment.
-Employees must comply with all District requests for access to District-owned equipment, communications, or data.
+Deleted: E

+Deleted: such
-Unlawful Harassment or Discrimination: Employees are forbidden from using the ← District's office equipment for any form of unlawful harassment or discrimination based on race, color, national origin, ancestry, sex, sexual orientation, gendersexual identity or expression, age, pregnancy or childbirth, religion, political beliefs, disability, marital status, veteran status, or any other criteria prohibited by District policy or applicable law.

-Other Misconduct: Use of office and telecommunications the voice-mail and e-mail systems is subject at all times to all other District rules concerning employee conduct.
-Under no circumstances are these systems to be used for pornography, gambling, sports, shopping, stock trading, hobbies, criminal or fraudulent activity, buying or selling goods and services, outside activities, or any other non-work related purpose.

-Confidential Information: Employees are expected to use special caution in handling any confidential or proprietary information.
+Unlawful Harassment or Discrimination: Employees are forbidden from using the Formatted: Indent: First line: 0.5" District's office equipment for any form of unlawful harassment or discrimination based on race, color, national origin, ancestry, sex, sexual orientation, gender identity or expression, Deleted: sexual age, pregnancy or childbirth, religion, political beliefs, disability, marital status, veteran status, or any other criteria prohibited by District policy or applicable law.
+Other Misconduct: Use of office and telecommunications systems is subject at all Deleted: the voice-mail and e-mail times to all other District rules concerning employee conduct.
+Under no circumstances are Formatted: Indent: First line: 0.5" these systems to be used for pornography, gambling, sports, shopping, stock trading, hobbies, criminal or fraudulent activity, buying or selling goods and services, outside activities, or any other non-work related purpose.
+Confidential Information: Employees are expected to use special caution in Formatted: Indent: First line: 0.5" handling any confidential or proprietary information.
 In general, email should not be used to transmit confidential information outside of the District unless extraordinary precautions are taken to assure confidentiality.

-Good Judgment: Employees are expected to exercise good judgment and professional demeanorand discretion when using the District's voicemail, or email, or internet systems, and must resist the temptation to use these systems for any purpose that violates this policy even when a client, applicant, or vendor initiates or welcomes inappropriate messages.
+Good Judgment: Employees are expected to exercise good judgment and Formatted: Indent: First line: 0.5" professional demeanor, when using the District's voicemail, email, or internet systems, and Deleted: and discretion must resist the temptation to use these systems for any purpose that violates this policy Deleted: or even when a client, applicant, or vendor initiates or welcomes inappropriate messages.
 Employees should not forward chain letters that are sent by email, even if they appear to be for a legitimate cause.
 Employees must also be careful in the overall tone and content of all messages they send.
 Unprofessional messages can prove embarrassing when read by an unintended recipient.
 Emails should include a clear and concise subject line for easy identification.
 They should be kept to a minimum in length, and proofread carefully before being sent.

-Intellectual Property Rights: The District's computer systems are not to be used to --- Formatted: Indent: First line: 0.5" violate or infringe copyrights, trademarks, or other intellectual property rights of third parties.
+Intellectual Property Rights: The District's computer systems are not to be used to -Formatted: Indent: First line: 0.5" violate or infringe copyrights, trademarks, or other intellectual property rights of third parties.
 Employees are forbidden from installing or downloading software on to the District's computer system without the express authorization of management, and must refrain from utilizing trademarks or other copyrighted material without proper permission from the owner.

-Penalties: Any violation of this policy can result in immediate termination or other discipline.

-STANDARDS OF CONDUCT

-The following examples are given in order to provide some guidance concerning unacceptable behavior.
+Penalties: Any violation of this policy can result in immediate termination or other Formatted: Indent: First line: 0.5" discipline.
+STANDARDS OF CONDUCT The following examples are given in order to provide some guidance concerning unacceptable behavior.
 If the District chooses to correct an employee who engages in unacceptable behavior, the employee may be subject to corrective action up to and including termination.
-Please note that it is impossible to provide an exhaustive list of behaviors that are not acceptable.
-The following is therefore intended to simply provide some examples: All Employees of the District are hired for an indefinite duration and are employed for as long as the relationship is mutually satisfactory.
-Employment may be terminated by either the employee or the District for any reason.
-As a guide for employees, the following list gives examples of prohibited misconduct that will result in discipline or discharge as the District in its sole discretion deems appropriate.
+Deleted: All Employees of the District are hired for an Please note that it is impossible to provide an exhaustive list of behaviors that are not indefinite duration and are employed for as long as the acceptable.
+The following is therefore intended to simply provide some examples: